nicolasgomollon/RecordScreen/Readme.md

 ## Known Issues

 * **The app does not work on the iPad, even though it is universal.** I've only played around with the app on my iPhone, so I haven't looked into it yet.
-* **Recordings contain black rectangles in the top right portion of the screen.** I'm not sure why this happens, but it was an issue with [RecordMyScreen](https://github.com/coolstar/RecordMyScreen) as well.

 ## Sources